-- Has the agency or another organization within the state collected data and evaluated trends on the number of pipeline damages per 1,000 locate requests?
-Yes = 2 No = 0 Needs Improvement = 1 - th a
+Has the agency or another organization within the state collected data and evaluated trends on the number of pipeline damages per 1,000 locate requests?

 - a.
-What stakeholder group is causing the highest number of damages to the - pipelines?
-Operator, contractor, locating company or public. b.
+What stakeholder group is causing the highest number of damages to the pipelines?
+Operator, contractor, locating company or public. - b.
 Has the state verified the operator is appropriately focusing damage prevention education and training to stakeholders causing the most damages? - c.
 Has the state evaluated which of the following best describes the reason for the excavation damages; i.e., operator or contractor not following written procedures, failure to maintain marks, failure to support exposed facilities, failure to use hand tools were required, failure to test-hole (pot hole), improper backfilling practices, failure to maintain clearance or insufficient excavation practices. - d.
 Has the state verified the operator is appropriately focusing damage prevention education and training to address the causes of excavation damages?

 Program has collected sufficient data to understand causes of excavation damage.
-Massachusetts' 2020 damages per 1000 locates (1.9) was below the National Average of 2.5.
+Massachusetts' 2021 damages per 1000 locates (1.5) was below the National Average of 2.4.
 State has been trending in the right direction) over the last several years, with a steady increase in the number of one-call tickets generated.